-Relationships Australia WA is proud to deliver Djinda Service to support women and children experiencing family and domestic violence.
+Relationships Australia WA is proud to deliver Djinda Service to support Aboriginal and Torres Strait Islander women and children experiencing family violence.

-We are an Aboriginal service with personal and professional experience and understanding of family and domestic violence.
+We are an Aboriginal service with personal and professional experience and understanding of family violence.

 Family violence is not just physical or sexual abuse.
 It also includes emotional, financial, social and cultural abuse.
 It can be from a current or former partner or from a family member.
 It makes women feel afraid and can stop them from doing things, like seeing family or friends.
 It can also hurt children.